 - More Resources

-Death Penalty Sentences Have Dropped Considerably in the Current Decade
+Death Penalty Sentences Have Dropped Considerably in the 2000s

-On a percentage basis, death sentences in the country dropped 62% between 1998 and 2007.
-Doubts about the reliability of the death penalty coupled with the availability of life-without-parole sentences have likely contributed to the drop in death sentences.
-The overall drop in death sentences during the 2000s occurred even though the murder rate remained approximately constant during the past seven years.
-In 2007, the last year for which data are available, the national murder rate was 5.6 murders per 100,000 people, a small decrease from 5.7 in 2006 and a small increase from 5.5 in 2000.
+In 2008, DPIC conducted a comparative analysis of death sentences imposed across the United States in the 1990s versus the first decade of the 2000s.
+We found that, on a percentage basis, death sentences in the country dropped 62% between 1998 and 2007.
+Doubts about the reliability of the death penalty coupled with the availability of life-without-parole sentences likely contributed to that drop.
+The overall drop in death sentences during the 2000s occurred even though the murder rate remained approximately constant during the seven years of the decade that we studied.
+In 2007, the last year for which data were available, the national murder rate was 5.6 murders per 100,000 people, a small decrease from 5.7 in 2006 and a small increase from 5.5 in 2000.

-A notable exception to this pattern is the federal death penalty, where the average number of death sentences has increased since 2000.
-The federal death penalty law was expanded in 1994 and the Bush administration put an emphasis on using the federal law more broadly.
+A notable exception to this pattern was the federal death penalty, where the average number of death sentences had increased since 2000.
+Several important factors contributed to the increase in federal death sentences during this period.
+First, the federal death penalty law was expanded in 1994, so more federal offenses were death-eligible in the 2000s than in the early 1990s.
+Second, Presidential administrations changed, and the Bush administration, inaugurated in 2001, put an emphasis on using the federal law more broadly.

 See Sentencing.
 Posted Dec.
 19, 2008.